 Strawberries, alpine and regular, need 65-70% humidity for optimal production.
 If you live in zones 5-9, the humidity should be perfect for them.

 For productive growth, use a humusy loam soil that’s full of organic matter.
 They may not look like it, but these plants are heavy feeders!
-To keep the nutrients coming – and protect the shallow roots – lay down some compost as mulch.
+To keep the nutrients coming – and protect the shallow roots – lay down some compost or HealthiStraw as mulch.
 You absolutely must use a well-drained soil.